On Board Review

 This impressive entry-level cruiser combines the features and luxury typical of a 40ft yacht.
 With three versions available and notable enhancements compared to its predecessor, the 330 is likely to set a benchmark in the 10m yacht category.

 Sealine has consistently addressed the entry-level market, distinguishing itself by providing an affordable entry point.
 The brand ensures that even its smallest models are rich in style, luxury, and innovation, ensuring buyers feel satisfied with their purchase.
-The 330 represents Sealine's current entry-level offering and stands as one of its most compelling and exciting examples to date.
+The Sealine 330 represents Sealine's current entry-level offering and stands as one of its most compelling and exciting examples to date.

 Sealine C330 Key Facts